“Richard” Chapter 47

 Sunday, May 8, 1983

-Mom, Elisabeth, Mom’s sister, Jytte, and her husband, Mike, came to the airport to pick me up.
+Mom, Beth, Mom’s sister Jytte, and her husband Mike came to the airport to pick me up.
 To my relief, Mom never said one word about me taking off to Hawaii.
 Instead, everyone seemed happy to see me and wanted to know all about my trip.
-After Aunt Jytte and Mike left, I went to church with Mom and Elisabeth.
+After Aunt Jytte and Mike left, I went to church with Mom and Beth.

 Monday, May 9, 1983

-While Mom was at work and Elisabeth was at school today, I did a few chores and then I arranged the furniture and tried to make the apartment look homier.
+While Mom was at work and Beth was at school, I did a few chores, then arranged the furniture and tried to make the apartment feel homier.

 Tuesday, May 10, 1983

 When I unpacked my suitcase, I found a sweet letter from Dave.
 It was a nice surprise.
-Especially, since I had been thinking about the day that Dave and I went and visited with his friend at her apartment.
+Especially since I had been thinking about the day Dave and I visited his friend at her apartment.
 I guess it still bothered me.
 It also bothered me that none of his friends knew he was engaged.
-I tried not to let it get to me, and only focus on the good times that we had together while I was in Hawaii.
+I tried not to let it get to me and to focus only on the good times we had together while I was in Hawaii.

-Mom has tried to call Grandma in Denmark ever since Sunday because it was Mother’s Day.
+Mom has tried to call Grandma in Denmark ever since Sunday, since it was Mother’s Day.
 But she has had no luck getting a hold of her.
-Tonight Mom called the police in Skive to ask them to check in on her.
+Tonight, Mom called the police in Skive to ask them to check in on her.
 We are so worried about Grandma and hope she is okay.

 Wednesday, May 11, 1983

-While Mom was at work and Elisabeth was at school, I got a phone call from Inger, who is one of the ward members in Skive.
-She told me that after Mom had called, she went with the Police to Grandma’s place.
+While Mom was at work and Beth was at school, I got a phone call from Inger, who is one of the branch members in Skive.
+Inger told me that after Mom had called, she went with the Police to Grandma’s place.
 When they let themselves into Grandma’s apartment, they found her dead on the floor.
 It looked like she had tried to reach for the phone and didn’t make it.

-When Mom and Elisabeth came home, I told them about Grandma.
-Mom got very upset with me for not calling her at work as soon as I had this news so that she could have come home right away.
+When Mom and Beth came home, I told them about Grandma.
+Mom got upset with me for not calling her at work as soon as I had this news, so that she could have come home right away.
 I don’t understand why she would need to hurry home.
-Grandma had been dead since Friday and there is nothing she could do about it anyways.
-Mom cried hard while she called family members to tell them the news.
+Grandma had been dead since Friday, and there was nothing she could do about it anyway.
+Mom cried hysterically while she called family members to tell them the news.

-While Mom talked on the phone, I held Elisabeth in my arms.
-Elisabeth was sad about it too, but she took the news the same way I did.
+While Mom talked on the phone, I held Beth in my arms.
+Beth was sad about it, too, but she took the news the same way I did.
 We love Grandma, but in a way, we are glad that she has passed away.
-She was 82 years old and lived alone with no family near her.
+She was 82 years old and lived alone, with no family nearby.
 She is a lot happier where she is now.
-Elisabeth and I felt her peace around us and we know we will see her again someday.
-I hope Mom will calm down soon so that she will be able to feel this peace too.
+Beth and I felt her peace around us, and we know we will see her again someday.
+I hope Mom will calm down soon so she can feel the same peace.

 Thursday, May 12, 1983

 Mom got the day off from work.
 She desperately wants to go to Denmark.
-I don’t see why, since she doesn’t have the money for it and it’s not going to bring Grandma back.
-Since Mom can’t go to Denmark, she wanted to go visit with her sister Jytte.
+I don’t see why, since she doesn’t have the money for it, and it won’t bring Grandma back.
+Since Mom can’t go to Denmark, she wanted to visit her sister Jytte.
 When we got into town, Mom couldn’t figure out how to get to Aunt Jytte’s house.
-She asked a policeman to help us.
-Since Mom has a strong accent he thought we were tourists who were lost, so he gave us a ride to where we needed to go.
+She asked a policeman for help.
+Since Mom has a strong accent, he thought we were tourists who were lost, so he gave us a ride to where we needed to go.
 I thought it was funny.
-It would be nice if the police could always take us where we needed to go.
+It would be nice if the police could always drive us where we wanted to go.

 Monday, May 16, 1983

 We got a letter from Grandma Helfred.
-It was strange to receive this letter since we knew that she was dead.
-In the letter she wrote that she wasn’t going to come to America because she wasn’t going to live much longer.
+It was strange to receive her letter since we knew that she was dead.
+In the letter, she wrote that she wouldn’t be coming to America because she wouldn’t live much longer.
 She let us know that she loved us and that we would see each other again.
 If not on earth, then on the other side.
 I thought it was crazy that Grandma knew that her time was almost up when she had written the letter.

 Thursday, May 19, 1983

-While Mom is at work and Elisabeth is at school, I spend my time cleaning the apartment and cooking for them.
+While Mom is at work and Beth is at school, I spend the time cleaning the apartment and cooking for them.

-When I got off the phone with Dave, I thought to myself, maybe I am not good enough for him.
+When I got off the phone with Dave, I thought, maybe I am not good enough for him.
 I can’t help how I grew up.
 I don’t expect him to understand my life or the hell I have been through because of it.
-I am at peace with my past and if he can’t accept it and wants someone better, I am okay with it.
+I have repented.
+I am at peace with my past, and if he can’t accept it and wants someone clean and pure, I am okay with it.

 Saturday, May 21, 1983

 When I got to Mom’s place, she told me that she had bought a brand-new knitting machine for $600.00.
 She wants me to take classes right away and learn how to use it.
 I don’t want to have anything to do with it!
-But Mom says it’s to be my wedding present and she is convinced that if I do lots of knitting on it, it will make us rich.
-I tried to tell her how I felt about it, but my opinion does not matter.
+But Mom says it’s my wedding present, and she is convinced that it will make us rich.
+I tried to tell her how I felt about it, but my opinion did not matter.
 To keep the peace, I went along with it.

 I cried myself to sleep tonight.
 I wanted to stay with Colleen and her family.
 Mom could have waited with the knitting machine.
 It would still have been there next week.
-I wished Mom would have understood.
+I wished Mom had understood.
 I am unsure about my future.
 I feel so lost!

 Sunday, May 22, 1983